Skip to main content

 Washington state tax exemption

-Save up to $975 when purchasing qualified new EVs under $45,000 or up to $1,040 on qualified pre-owned EVs priced under $30,000 in the form of a sales tax exemption at the point of sale.
+Save up to $975 when buying or leasing a qualified new EVs under $45,000 or up to $1,040 on qualified pre-owned EVs priced under $30,000 in the form of a sales tax exemption at the point of sale.

 Learn more